jariss1/cse15l-lab-reports/week7-lab.md

 > Steps 1 and 2 are the same, however we need to change `Server.base` back to `Server.start`

 3. `/base<ENTER>Ncestart<ESC>:wq`: Find base, go forward to last occurence, delete word, type tart, write and quit

+**Command Breakdown:**

+/base: find all occurences of base in the file in Normal mode

+N: Go to the previous occurence of base

+ce: replace to the end of word (deletes base), enter insert mode

+start: type *start* in insert mode

+wq: write and quit

 >**/base**
 ![Image](base.png)
 >**N**